Numerical Quadrature for Singular Integrals on Fractals

 \subsection{Single integrals}

 We first consider the single integral \eqref{eq:single}.
-Given a splitting \eqref{eq:index} of $\Gamma$ into sub-components, our quadrature nodes are the barycentres of the sub-components (for an illustration in the case of the Koch snowflake see Figure \ref{fig:Koch_decomp}), computed with respect to Hausdorff measure, and the weights are the Hausdorff measures of the sub-components.
+Given a partitioning \eqref{eq:index} of $\Gamma$ into self-similar subsets, our quadrature nodes are the barycentres of the subsets (for an illustration in the case of the Koch snowflake see Figure \ref{fig:Koch_decomp}), computed with respect to the measure $\mu$, and the weights are the measures of the subsets.